SAP-samples/teched2024-XP280/exercises/ex4/README.md

 # Exercise 4 - Setup of SAP Build Process Automation

-In this exercise, we will we will enhance the existing configuration to setup SAP Build Process Automation leveraging a Terraform module.
+In this exercise, we will enhance the existing configuration to setup SAP Build Process Automation leveraging a Terraform module.

+> [!NOTE]
-> **Note** - You find the solution for this exercise in the [solutions/ex4](../../solutions/ex4/) folder.
+> You find the solution for this exercise in the [solutions/ex4](../../solutions/ex4/) folder.

 ## Exercise 4.1 - Become familiar with the SAP Build Process Automation module

-After completing these steps you will know how the module for SAP Build Process Automation is structured.
+After completing these steps, you will know how the module for SAP Build Process Automation is structured.

 As for the SAP Build Code scenario in the previous step, the setup comprises several components: